matemwa/001_Python_Exercises/README.md

 # 001_repository
 Hello

-My name is Mateusz I am looking forward to master Python and create some useful software.
+My name is Mateusz I am looking forward to create some useful software First repository prior to what I have learned from Python crash course book.
-Just clicking around to see how it all works.